 If a new mainline must be added in order to serve a property that was not previously connected to DOWC, installation costs may apply.

 21. My district’s page lists several “Advice Letters”.
 What are they?

 An Advice Letter is a request to the California Public Utilities Commission (CPUC) seeking a specific approval or authorization.
 They usually deal with rates or company rules.

 The CPUC’s job is to protect customers and make sure that rates are fair and reasonable.
 DOWC cannot change a rule or published rates without CPUC approval.
 Oversight by the CPUC ensures that necessary improvements are made to the water system; that the system is operated efficiently; and that the company earns no more than the authorized return on the funds it invests in water system infrastructure.

 Advice Letters are posted on the appropriate district webpages within two (2) business days of submission to the CPUC.
 Advice Letters remain on the website until they are no longer in effect.
 In addition, customers are mailed notices whenever an Advice Letter for their district is submitted to the CPUC.

 24. Is DOWC audited?

 Yes.
-Del Oro is audited annually by an independent accounting firm.
+Del Oro’s financial statements are reviewed annually by an independent accounting firm.
 In addition, all proposed income and expense categories are reviewed by the CPUC and the supporting documents audited prior to any rate increase.
 Further, the CPUC receives DOWC’s annual report every year and does further audits at their discretion.

 25. Are DOWC’s records available to the public?